lanteksms/LantekCodingChallenge/README.md

 1. How would you improve the Lantek API that you just used?

 Thanks for your time.
 We look forward to hearing from you!
+If you have any questions or feedback about this coding exercise, please contact your HR representative.

 The Lantek Tech Team